closertotheend/java-minimalist-convention/README.md

  10. Keep away from creating your custom annotations.
 Try to use lambdas.
     * Annotations are hard to debug.
     * Annotations are hard to test.

+ 11. Do not use inner classes.
+    * C# does not have them.
+    * Hard to read.

 Testing pitafalls: